Make a Referral

 Here are ten hacks for setting up your office ergonomically so you can have a safe and healthy workplace, no matter where you work.

 While it may be tempting to work from bed or the couch, these surfaces are not conducive to the best ergonomic positioning and should not used for long periods of time.
-They can also blur the distinction between work time and leisure time, which can impact productivity and mental health.
-If possible, try to set up your home workstation at a desk in a room with a door or other physical barrier.
+They often lead to slouching and can lead to physical discomfort.
+Even if you don't have a full home office, find a flat surface, like a kitchen table, and keep in mind proper ergonomic principles

 Distracting desk clutter can impact productivity, and it can also make it difficult to access the tools you do need.
 Tools that you use on a regular basis should be within reaching distance and should be positioned to avoid constant neck rotation or bending.
 Consider the placement of physical calendars, paper holders, phones, paper/documents, etc. to prevent awkward positioning.
 The less clutter on your desk, the easier it will be to maintain this positioning.